KhronosGroup/Vulkan-ExtensionLayer/BUILD.md

 You must clone the headers repository and build its `install` target before building this repository.
-The Vulkan-Headers repository is required because it contains the Vulkan API definition files (registry) that are required to build the validation layers.
+The Vulkan-Headers repository is required because it contains the Vulkan API definition files (registry) that are required to build the extension layers.
 You must also take note of the headers' install directory and pass it on the CMake command line for building this repository, as described below.